jon-harper/clock-3/readme.md

 This project is very much under active development, [**first printing on 12/21/2021**](/Media/Cropped/20211221_Hotend.jpg).
 All renders and quite a few photos will be stored here, but you can also follow along visually with assembly and discussion on Instagram [@jonspaceharper](https://www.instagram.com/jonspaceharper/).

-Compilation of assembly and maintenance documentation will start in January of 2022 after a full Bill of Materials is available (i.e. the initial prototype is finished).
+Compilation of assembly and maintenance documentation will start in February of 2022 after a full Bill of Materials is available (i.e. panels are available for the prototype).

 ## Development Goals